userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 You'll also need to **register your service** in your recipe.
 Checkout [Adding Services](/dependency-injection/adding-services) for more information.

-Finally, instead or injecting the whole container and retrieving your service from it, your should inject the service directly into the class using [autowiring](/dependency-injection/the-di-container#autowiring) in the class constructor or thought [route service injection](/routes-and-controllers/controller-classes#service-injection) for example.
+Finally, instead of injecting the whole container and retrieving your service from it, you should inject the service directly into the class using [autowiring](/dependency-injection/the-di-container#autowiring) in the class constructor or thought [route service injection](/routes-and-controllers/controller-classes#service-injection) for example.

 For example: